FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Program transformers: in the general sense, this includes translators as the most implementations of programming language.
 * [Generative programming](https://en.wikipedia.org/wiki/Automatic_programming#Generative_programming): automatically generation of the program code.
-* Metaprogramming allows similar programming techniques used among different phases with more or less shared (or even the exact same) forms of the language constructs, rendering that only a quite small set of core features is need and *would* be supported by the same language.
+* Metaprogramming allows similar programming techniques used among different phases with more or less shared (or even the exact same) forms of the language constructs, rendering that only a quite small set of core features is needed and *would* be supported by the same language.
 	* This approach benefits greatly both generality and simplicity at the same time.
-	* It makes learning the language features easier by promoting the coherence of the relationship between general purposes and general features.
-It also improves the utility of the efforts of learning, because the features can be heavily reused in a natural and uniform way.
+	* It has better smoothness (c.f. the smoothness conjecture) in the base design.
 	* With given benefits above, it is hardly feasible to be replaced by other means.
 	* Nevertheless, not all styles of metaprogramming share these properties.
 Namely, it *can*, but not *must*, have the benefits.
 The fact suggests that such benefits are from some more basic elements of the language design, but not by the allowance of metaprogramming itself.